PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::
-    write the timing blurb at the beginning fix 'no movement' note
     fix references in the movement type section update / delete refs to “transcription process” in the movement type section joint activity description not completed